gonjavi/ReactSportsTracking/README.md

 Add the following characteristics:

-- Improve the styling.
+- Improve styling.
 - Improve the section measurements and check the progress of it within time.
 - Add update measurement characteristics.
-- Allow to create new sports to measure.
+- Allow creating new sports to measure.

 ## Design